Gholhak: Famous residents

 Mohammad Beheshti and Morteza Motahhari were famous residents of Gholhak.
 Seyyed Alireza Beheshti, the son of Mohammad Beheshti, says: There were several shops on the street of our house.
-Laundry, butchers, fruit shops, bakeries and oil shops were among the busiest and busiest shops in our neighborhood.
+Laundry, butchers, fruit shops, bakeries, and oil shops were among the busiest and busiest shops in our neighborhood.
 The reason for naming Motahhari Street is that a very religious market person named Mr. Motahhari lived above our alley.
-The old name of Shahid Siddiq Street used to be called Turaj, and the name of this alley (Beheshti) was logical in ancient times, which I think was named after Colonel Manteghi, who once lived here.
+The old name of Shahid Siddiq Street used to be called Turaj, and the name of this alley (Beheshti) was logical in older times, which I think was named after Colonel Manteghi, who once lived here.

 In the old days, most of the houses in this neighborhood were one-story or two-story, and most of the residents were middle-class and relatively up-and-coming people, most of whom were employees.
 The river was almost the same, except that it had a wooden bridge that connected the neighborhood, and it was so narrow that only one car could cross it.

-Ayatollah Beheshti's house was bought by Tehran Municipality and was opened as a museum house in July 2013.
+Ayatollah Beheshti's house was bought by Tehran Municipality, and was opened as a museum house later in July 2013.

-Abbas Kiarostami, born in Gholhak neighborhood, also completed her high school education at Jam Gholhak School.
+Abbas Kiarostami, born in Gholhak neighborhood, also completed his high school education at Jam Gholhak School.

 Gholhak metro station

 On August 4, 1975, the Children's Park and Library No. 7 in Gholhak will be inaugurated by the Mayor of Tehran, Taghi Sarlak.

-In the eighties, due to the development of the Tehran metro, Gholhak Children's Park and the library were completely destroyed and turned into a workshop for the construction of the metro station.
+In the 1980s, due to the development of the Tehran Metro, Gholhak Children's Park and the library were completely destroyed and turned into a workshop for the construction of the metro station.
 Finally, in May 2009, Gholhak Metro Station was inaugurated by Mohammad Baqer Qalibaf and Mohsen Hashemi, the then Mayor and CEO of Tehran Metro.

 Historical events

 Of all the meetings held in the garden of the British Embassy, the most mysterious was the meeting of the Freemasons in this garden.
-During the first Pahlavi period, although he was fired from his job due to a dispute between Reza Shah and Mohammad Ali Foroughi, the terrible, powerful and invisible groups of Freemasons came out of the British memorial in Gholhak Garden and Reza Shah was forced to return Foroughi.
+During the first Pahlavi period (1925–41), although he was fired from his job due to a dispute between Reza Shah and Mohammad Ali Foroughi, the terrible, powerful, and invisible groups of Freemasons came out of the British memorial in Gholhak Garden and Reza Shah was forced to return Foroughi.

 Foroughi, who was himself the Grand Master of the Masonic Lodges in Iran, often met with representatives from the United States and Britain, including the British ambassador, at the Qolhak Garden Memorial, and tried to figure out the history of Iran.
-The reign of [Mohammad Reza Pahlavi] was one of the results of these meetings.
+The reign of Mohammad Reza Pahlavi (1941–79) was one of the results of these meetings.